 The Mechanics of Drug Addiction

-Basically, an addiction develops because of the affect that an abused substance has on the brain’s reward centers.
+Basically, an addiction develops because of the effect that an abused substance has on the brain’s reward centers.

 Usually, these rewards are primarily reserved for actions that promote survival – eating, reproduction, etc. These pleasurable rewards come after an expenditure of effort and after the associated delay of making that effort.